-Thanks Jen, for offering to share your veteran mom wisdom with the rookies!
+Thanks to Jen Latch, for offering to share your veteran mom wisdom with the rookies!

 I always feel a little deflated after birthday parties.
 A lot of work, a few meltdowns from kids, messes, and don’t even get me started on the cost.
 You do all that work and then it’s just… over.